© Science Pics | Dreamstime.com

 Weight loss and exercise can help prevent liver disease, as well as keep it from progressing if you have it.
 And avoid excess alcohol consumption—if you imbibe, limit yourself to no more than one drink per day.

-For further reading, see “Understand Your Risk Before Liver Cancer Symptoms Arise” and our blog “What’s Ailing You?
+For further reading on liver pain, see “Understand Your Risk Before Liver Cancer Symptoms Arise” and our blog “What’s Ailing You?
 Blood Tests, My Liver, and Me.”